Knicks hire longtime player agent Leon Rose as president - WHIZ News

 Rose is a New Jersey native who played basketball at Dickinson College and coached at the college and high school levels.
 He has spent plenty of time around the Garden, giving him an up-close look at the work that will need to be done.

-The Knicks are 18-42 and already assured a seventh straight losing season.
-They fired coach David Fizdale after just 22 games and then split with Mills just before the trade deadline.
+The Knicks were 18-42 entering Monday’s game and already assured a seventh straight losing season.
+They fired coach David Fizdale after 22 games and then split with Mills just before the trade deadline.

 The Knicks hope Rose, with his 25 years of building player relationships, can attract stars, many of whom say they love playing at MSG but not for the home team.
 Not since Anthony, who sought and eventually got a trade to New York from Denver in 2011, has a marquee player picked the Knicks.